icinganalysis/icinganalysis.github.io/content/Conclusions of the Meteorology of Icing Clouds Thread.md

 Test aircraft with robust ice protection were available (see [Engine Exhaust Heat]({filename}engine%20exhaust%20heat.md)).
 [Improved icing instruments]({filename}instruments.md) were being developed.

 The icing design requirements are another crowning achievement of the NACA-era.

+## Related

+The next thread in the NACA review series is the [University of Michigan Airplane Icing Information Course]({filename}U%20of%20Michigan%20Icing.md).

 ## Notes